CentreForDigitalHumanities/I-analyzer/documentation/Corpus-validation.md

 ## Ready to index

 A corpus that does not meet this check cannot be indexed in Elasticsearch.
-This can mean that it's missing essential fields.
+This can mean that it's missing essential fields, has no source data directory configured, etc.

 A corpus must pass this check when you use the `index` command.

 ## Ready to publish

 A corpus that does not meet this check cannot be searched in the frontend.
 This usually means the interface configuration is incomplete or invalid.
-However, a corpus must also be "index-ready".

-If a corpus does not pass this check, it won't be included in the API for the search interface.
+A corpus must pass this check to be set to `active` - which enables the corpus in the search interface.

+The `ready_to_publish` validation is not used directly when handling views, because it can include some non-trivial checks.
+For Python corpora, `active` is simply set by running `ready_to_publish()` after importing the corpus definition.

 ## API